Embrose Papier

-Rugby career
+Career

 2010–2015: Schoolboy rugby

 Papier was born in Clanwilliam in the Western Cape.
 As early as primary school level, he earned provincial colours by representing the at the 2010 Under-13 Craven Week tournament held in Graaff-Reinet.

-In 2011, he enrolled at Hoerskool Swartland, which is the Alma mater of current Springbok and 2019 World Rugby player of the Year, Pieter-Steph Du Toit.
+In 2011, he enrolled at Hoërskool Swartland, which is the Alma mater of current Springbok and 2019 World Rugby player of the Year, Pieter-Steph Du Toit.
 In 2013, he then moved to Pretoria, where he enrolled at Hoërskool Garsfontein.
 In 2013, he represented the Blue Bulls at the Under-16 Grant Khomo Week held in Vanderbijlpark, starting all three of their matches and scoring a try in their match against Eastern Province.

 In 2014, despite still being in the Under-17 age bracket, he was included in the Blue Bulls squad for the Under-18 Craven Week, South Africa's premier rugby union tournament at high school level.
 He started all three matches at the tournament held in Middelburg, scoring a try in their 36–15 victory over KwaZulu-Natal.
 After the tournament, he was included in a South Africa Schools team that hosted the Under-18 International Series against their counterparts from France, Wales and England.
 Papier played off the bench in their 28–13 victory over France in their opening match, but was promoted to the starting line-up for their second match against Wales, scoring a try in their 40–15 victory.
 He was again used as a replacement for their final match against England, but could not prevent South Africa suffering a 22–30 defeat.

 Papier had a similar season in 2015; he started all three of the Blue Bulls' matches at the Craven Week in Stellenbosch, scoring a try in their 40–12 victory over his home province Boland.
 He was once again included in the South Africa Schools squad, this time starting all three of their matches and also being named the vice-captain of the team.
 He scored a try in their 42–11 victory over Wales, and – after a 12–5 victory over France in their second match – scored another in their 23–16 win over England to avenge their 2014 defeat.